Tarrant County · Owner Guide

 The Reserves Question

 Before you list a rental or sign a management agreement, the most important financial decision is setting aside a maintenance reserve.
-Most experienced landlords keep $3,000–$5,000 in a separate account for the property, replenished as it is drawn down.
+Most experienced landlords keep $3,000 to $5,000 in a separate account for the property, replenished as it is drawn down.
 If you cannot fund a reserve before you start, you are one repair away from a credit card decision.
 The properties that create landlord stress in year two are almost always the ones where the owner started with no reserve and then had to cover a $2,000 repair from personal funds at a bad moment.
-Build the reserve first — before you run the cash flow math as though everything will go right.
+Build the reserve first, before you run the cash flow math as though everything will go right.

 Common Questions